 The tissue removed during a biopsy is looked at in the lab to see if it is benign (not cancer) or cancer.
 If it is not cancer, then often no more treatment is needed.
 If it is cancer, the biopsy can help the doctor decide what type of cancer it is and show if it is invasive or not.
 Other lab tests may also be done to help figure out how quickly the cancer is growing and what treatments might work best.
 Some of these include:

 Breast cancer grade: If a biopsy sample is cancer, it is given a grade from 1 to 3.
 Low grade means that the cancer looks more like normal breast tissue.
 These cancers tend to grow and spread more slowly.
 As a rule, a lower grade number means a slower-growing cancer, while a higher number means a faster-growing cancer.
 The grade helps predict the outcome (prognosis) for the woman.

 HER2/neu status: About 1 out of 5 breast cancers have too much of a protein called HER2/neu.
 Tumors with increased levels of HER2/neu are called HER2-positive.
-These cancers tend to grow and spread faster than other breast cancers unless they are treated with certain drugs that target the HER2/neu protein (these are discussed in the section, "Targeted therapy for breast cancer")
+These cancers can be treated with drugs that target the HER2/neu protein (these are mentioned in the section "Targeted therapy for breast cancer")

-More details about tests done on breast biopsy samples can be found in our document, Breast Cancer.
+More about tests done on breast biopsy samples can be found in the Breast Cancer detailed guide.

 Tests to find breast cancer spread

 Tests that look for cancer spread are often not needed for cases of early breast cancer.
 These tests may be done if your doctor is worried that the cancer has spread based on symptoms, the results of your physical exam, or the size of your tumor.